 15. Cape Peninsula

-Starting at Hout Bay, the Peninsula is replete with fantastic beaches and restaurants offer fresh fish brought straight from the harbour on a daily basis.
-Travelling down Chapman’s Peak, travellers will encounter the local arts and crafts stalls, as well as Magnum Diamond Mine open to tourists.
+Starting at Hout Bay, the Peninsula is replete with fantastic beaches and restaurants offer fresh fish brought straight from the harbor on a daily basis.
+Traveling down Chapman’s Peak, travelers will encounter the local arts and crafts stalls, as well as Magnum Diamond Mine open to tourists.
 Jovial locals dancing and singing to their own live music is a common sight.
 The indigenous fynbos vegetation includes plants such as Strelitzia, a preserved flowering plant.
-The peninsula is a protected region and a World Heritage Site home to thousands of vegetation species, including baboons, antelope and ostriches unique to this location on a global scale.
-Cape Point has a winding hiking trail and travellers can join a guided tour through the trail.
+The peninsula is a protected region and a World Heritage Site home to thousands of vegetation species, including baboons, antelope, and ostriches unique to this location on a global scale.
+Cape Point has a winding hiking trail and travelers can join a guided tour through the trail.

 From the Point, boats depart around the tip offering great views of seals.
 In stormy seasons, the meeting oceans can be observed bashing into one another but never mixing.
 This is reminiscent of the many colonial shipwrecks that took place over the centuries leaving European navigators destitute along the Point.
 Once used as the basis of the establishment of a refreshment station for early navigators, the Cape Point now boasts significant fauna and flora and an emphasis is placed on its preservation.